AngryBerryMS/EasyPaste.Site/README.md

 # EasyPaste
  <br>

 EasyPaste is a simple and easy to use clipboard manager for macOS.
+For more information, please visit [EasyPaste](https://angryberryms.github.io/EasyPaste.Site/).

   * **Collect** your clipboard history.